NoJhonnie/licreator/README.md

 # licreator
-Automatically exported from code.google.com/p/licreator
+LIC imports 3D models, organizes them into submodels, pages & steps, and exports the end result as images or PDF.

 LEGO Instruction Book Creator.
 In abbreviated LIC is a cross-platform, Python, OpenGL & Qt powered desktop application for creating and editing LEGO instruction books.
-LIC imports 3D models, organizes them into submodels, pages & steps, and exports the end result as images or PDF.

 Highlights:
 :: A rich, WYSIWYG UI editor, which provides a fully interactive preview window along side a drag & drop-enabled navigation tree, to help organize and layout your book.